White Castle Building No. 8

 White Castle Building Number 8 is a former White Castle restaurant building in Minneapolis, Minnesota, United States.
-It was one of the few prefabricated, portable buildings built by the chain, and is now the headquarters of Minnesota nonprofit, Diverse Emerging Music Organization (DEMO), whose purpose is "to archive and preserve every independent and small commercial recording released by Minnesota musicians."

 The building, measuring only 28 x 28 ft, has had three locations in Minneapolis.
 The restaurant was originally located at 616 Washington Avenue Southeast near the University of Minnesota campus (in the Stadium Village neighborhood) in 1936.
 In 1950, the building was moved to 329 Central Avenue Southeast (operating as #16 at this location) when the owner of the Washington Avenue property refused to renew the lease.
 In 1983, White Castle officials opened a new, larger restaurant a few blocks away from the Central Avenue location.

 In order to save a piece of the city's architectural history, the Minneapolis Heritage Preservation Commission found a buyer willing to relocate the structure and save it from demolition.
 The building is now located at 3252 Lyndale Avenue South, and was added to the National Register of Historic Places in 1986.